-Here’s my bias, and I emphasize it as my personal and professional opinion:
+Here’s my bias, and I emphasize it as both my personal and professional opinion:

-As a doctor who cares for children and families, and as a father, I cannot possibly justify a decision not to vaccinate one’s child.
+As a doctor who cares for children and families, and as a father and grandfather, I cannot possibly justify a decision not to vaccinate one’s child.
 Not only is it putting the child at risk, far greater risk than the vaccine itself, but it’s putting our world—yes, our entire world—at risk.

 Also, I couldn’t live with myself if I lost my own child due to a decision I made not to vaccinate.
 Nor could I live with myself if I did not vaccinate my child, and another child became sick and died as a result.

 Modern medicine has its risks.
 Every time you agree to a medical procedure for your child, from administration of an antibiotic, to surgery for a burst appendix, you take chances—even very small chances.
 Most parents freely take these risks because the benefits for their kids far exceed the possible negative consequences.